SEC Whistleblower Program

 Key Features of the SEC Whistleblower Program

-- Whistleblowers may receive an award even if their information relates to an existing SEC investigation, if they provide additional information that significantly contributes to the SEC’s success in the existing investigation.
+- Whistleblowers may receive an SEC whistleblower award even if their information relates to an existing SEC investigation, if they provide additional information that significantly contributes to the SEC’s success in the existing investigation.

 - The whistleblower must voluntarily provide the information about the securities law violation.
 Information provided to the SEC after receiving a request for that information from the SEC or other government agency may be deemed not voluntarily provided.

 - Whistleblowers do not have to be “insiders.”
-They may receive awards based on their independent knowledge or independent evaluation of publicly-available information.
+They may receive SEC whistleblower rewards based on their independent knowledge or independent evaluation of publicly-available information.

-- Whistleblowers do not have to be U.S. citizens or residents.
+- Whistleblowers are not required to be U.S. citizens or residents.
 Further, the illegal conduct doesn’t have to have taken place in the United States, as long as it affects the U.S. market.

 - Employee-whistleblowers may generally proceed directly to the SEC Whistleblower Program, and do not need to first report their information through internal compliance procedures.